What is an Ejector? Types, Parts, Datasheet, and Working Principles of Ejectors

 Dry and saturated air

 If an ejector is used for maintaining a vacuum in the condenser, the air that is extracted by the ejector is saturated with water vapor.
-The entrained water vapor by the dry air that leaks into the condenser depend upon the temperature of the mixture and the vacuum at the ejector suction.
+The entrained water vapor by the dry air that leaks into the condenser depends upon the temperature of the mixture and the vacuum at the ejector suction.

 Gas and vapor densities